 There are many factors that are contributing to the shortage of qualified drivers, here are some examples that have been attributed to the shortage.

-The introduction of the controversial Drivers CPC has meant experienced drivers are required to take extra training.
-This was seen as too much for many drivers who chose to retire rather than complete the Drivers CPC.
+- More directives from the EU: The introduction of the controversial Drivers CPC has meant experienced drivers are required to take extra training.

-There seems to be a lot of concern from existing HGV drivers about the conditions they work in.
-A lack of acceptable facilities such as clean, working toilet facilities in service stations and secure, safe lorry parks is not helping existing driver morale and retention.
+- Lack of acceptable facilities: A lack of acceptable facilities such as clean, working toilet facilities in service stations and secure, safe lorry parks is not helping existing driver morale and retention.

-Many haulage operators will not take on drivers under 25, even though they are qualified, as the insurance premiums would be too high.
-This is another barrier which is preventing young people becoming HGV drivers.
+- Insurers: Many haulage operators will not take on drivers under 25, even though they are qualified, as the insurance premiums would be too high.

-The long hours and time away from home is definitely having an impact on the amount of people joining the industry.
-There needs to be a better work/life balance so that drivers do not have to spend so much time away from their friends and family.
+Work/Life balance: The long hours and time away from home is having a direct impact on the amount of people joining the industry.

 Here are some of the results from the CILT driver shortage survey conducted in January 2015.